EffectiveActivism/sparql-client/README.md

 # SparQl client

-An OOP SparQl client for Symfony with support for SELECT, DELETE, INSERT and DELETE+INSERT operations.
+An OOP SparQl client for Symfony with support for SELECT, CONSTRUCT, DELETE, INSERT and DELETE+INSERT operations.
 Includes term, namespace and (basic) statement validation.